Normacy/city-distance-of-6/README.md

 # city-distance-of-6

-A Unciv mod which increases the minimum city distance to 5
+Unciv mod.
+Increases the minimal city distance to 6